umdwr/teachinghub/source/guides/ballot.rst

 Overview
 -----------

 This overview was developed by the project coordinators, Jon Winet and Allen Spore.
-It provides you with the project’s aims, some event examples, and a list of advisory board members.
+It provides you with the project's aims, some event examples, and a list of advisory board members.
-Every four years the U.S. Presidential elections, from the early primaries in Iowa to the Inauguration, offer an important opportunity for engagement in the country’s democratic process.
+Every four years the U.S. Presidential elections, from the early primaries in Iowa to the Inauguration, offer an important opportunity for engagement in the country's democratic process.
 It is our goal that the project will encourage thoughtful, civic discussion about the election and democracy, reflecting on the vital issues for our country and this election--from participation in voting by young people and women to the history of voter suppression, to race, health care and the impact of the COVID-19 pandemic--while providing an opportunity for a broad and diverse range of people in the Oxford and University communities to voice their ideas and creative expression, capitalizing on the affordances of digital and online tools.

 The project has been conceptualized over the past three years through meetings with a variety of Oxford participants.
 With the arrival of the pandemic we see our project making less of a pivot to digital, remote programs and more of a redistribution of efforts to already planned elements of our program.
 The content of the project remains substantially as initially conceptualized, with of course, a consideration of COVID-19 issues and the unknown social parameters of the "New Normal."
 As the project is fundamentally based in public digital arts & humanities practices, we feel the project can still be realized with great impact and success.
 This may in fact be one of those "now more than ever moments."
 We see the current moment as an opportunity for an even greater community focus and collaboration, as organizations pull together to get through this time.